 Geopolitical risks have continued to escalate in isolated areas across the globe, making this risk in isolation more visible to our Board and Audit Committee.
 The Crisis Management organization adjusts our strategies and mitigation efforts based on new inputs or factors that may impact HPE's performance, for example in the EMEA region in light of the conflicts between Russia and Ukraine and in the Middle East.
 As part of on-going monitoring, the teams have identified predictable scenarios and prepared leadership to implement mitigation considerations.
-We continue to monitor the region and impacts that the Russia-Ukraine conflict has on surrounding locations, including implementing mitigation actions where possible, such as raising and actively planning for energy and fuel shortages with the Audit Committee each quarter.
-While actions taken by HPE from the Russia-Ukraine conflict were effective in mitigating the Company's exposure, our Audit Committee receives regular updates on the Company's geopolitical risks and how those risks may be affecting corporate strategy and operations.
+We continue to monitor these regions and impacts that these conflicts have on surrounding locations, including implementing mitigation actions where possible, such as raising and actively planning for energy and fuel shortages with the Audit Committee each quarter.
+While actions taken by HPE in response to these conflicts were effective in mitigating the Company's exposure or disruptions to operations, our Audit Committee receives regular updates on the Company's geopolitical risks and how those risks may be affecting corporate strategy and operations.
 Similarly, we continue to monitor events and updates related to the recent conflicts in the Middle East and their impacts on HPE operations.
 We have been actively engaged with affected employees and have been providing safeguards within the region where possible and necessary.
 Additionally, with the execution of HPE's put option with H3C, HPE and our Board continue to monitor activities in China and Taiwan relevant to our business operations and supply chain efficiencies, implementing mitigation strategies as needed and ensuring the safety and well-being of personnel in these locations.